karadugan/NC-School-Enrollment-/README.md

 For users getting involved with this dataset, the subsets were created using basic Python coding language inside of a Colab notebook.

-Further information and details regarding the coding proccess for reproduction can be found in the Census(1).ipynb file
+Further information and details regarding the coding proccess for reproduction can be found in the CensusData.ipynb file

 ## About the Data
 ### Findings